gabo-di/AquaCrop.jl/docs/src/userguide.md

 ## Intermediate Run

-We will start a crop field, to do this we need to set a runtype and the data directory
+We start a crop field, to do this we need to set a runtype and the data directory
 ```jldoctest intermediate_run_example; output = false
 using AquaCrop